Jon Will Chambers

 Posted on Notes by Jon Will Chambers · July 25, 2014 2:57 PM

 Having watched a speech by Ed Miliband this afternoon, all I can tell you is our politics is completely and utterly broke.
-Here was a middle-aged, straight, white, Oxford educated, millionaire man telling us how he, despite the odds, can be and should be elected Prime Minister.
-It was embarrassing, awkward and ludicrous.
+Here was a middle-aged, straight, white, Oxford educated, millionaire man telling us how he, 'despite the odds', can be elected Prime Minister.
+It was as embarrassing as it was insulting.

 Read more